What You Need to Know About Irrevocable Trusts in North Carolina

 Be Sure You Understand the Terms

 There’s a reason most people work with an experienced attorney when creating an irrevocable trust.
-Although North Carolina law has exceptions that allow changes to an of irrevocable trusts, the trust creator may not act unilaterally.
+Even though North Carolina law includes provisions for exceptions allowing adjustments to irrevocable trusts, the trust creator is unable to make changes independently.

 Once you transfer property into a trust, you may not be able to take it back out if you change your mind.
 You need to make sure you understand what you’re creating and why.
 You need to be aware of what terms can be changed and what cannot.